The Kraftwerk FAQ »

 Presently the line-up is the following:

 This is the order from left to right as they stand on the stage (from the audience's point of view).

-(Henning Schmitz's name is mentioned on the inner sleeve of the album Electric Cafe from 1986, Fritz Hilpert's name is mentioned on the inner sleeve of the album The Mix from 1991)
+Henning Schmitz's name is mentioned on the inner sleeve of the album Electric Cafe from 1986 (but in fact he has been working for Kraftwerk since 1978), Fritz Hilpert's name is mentioned on the inner sleeve of the album The Mix from 1991)

 Fernando Abrantes performed during the 1991 tour, to be replaced later by Henning Schmitz.

-From the concerts in 2008, Florian Schneider, one of the founders of Kraftwerk, finished the touring with Kraftwerk (and left the band...) and replaced by Stefan Pfaffe who is a member of the KlingKlang crew (his name is mentioned on the inner slave of the live album Minimum-Maximum).
+From the concerts in 2008, Florian Schneider, one of the founders of Kraftwerk, finished the touring with Kraftwerk (and left the band...) and replaced by Stefan Pfaffe who was a member of the KlingKlang crew (his name is mentioned on the inner sleeve of the live album Minimum-Maximum).

 From the year 2013, Falk Grieffenhagen followed Stefan Pfaffe on the stage, he is a sound and video engineer, visual media creator and software developer.